aemorozov/v2-react/README.md

-# V2 for my website on React + Next.JS
+# V2 for my website on React + Next.JS + TypeScript

 ## Deploy: